felias-fogg/dw-link/docs/manual.md

 * __ATmega48A__, ATmega48PA, __ATmega88A__, ATmega88PA, __ATmega168A__, ATmega168PA, __ATmega328__, __ATmega328P__
 * ATmega8U2, ATmega16U2, ATmega32U2

 I have tested the debugger on the MCUs marked bold.
-They probably also work on the untested MCUs.
+It will probably also work on the untested MCUs.
 However, there are always surprises.
-For example, the ATmegaXX8 with 16 KiB flash or less require a particular way of changing fuses, the ATtiny1634 had a special way of erasing flash pages, the ATtiny4313 used a different address for the DWDR register than the 2313, and the ATmega328 claims to be an ATmega328P when debugWIRE is activated.
+For example, the ATmegasX8 with 16 KiB flash or less require a particular way of changing fuses, the ATtiny1634 had a special way of erasing flash pages, the ATtiny4313 used a different address for the DWDR register than the 2313, and the ATmega328 claims to be an ATmega328P when debugWIRE is activated.

 <a name="section23"></a>
 ### 2.3 Requirements concerning the RESET line of the target system

-Since the RESET line of the target system is used as an asynchronous serial communication line, one has to make sure that there is no capacitive load on the line when it is used in debugWIRE mode.
+Since the RESET line of the target system is used as an asynchronous half-duplex serial communication line, one has to make sure that there is no capacitive load on the line when it is used in debugWIRE mode.
 On an Arduino Uno and similar boards, there is a capacitor between the RESET pin of the ATmega328 and the DTR pin of the serial chip, which implements the auto-reset feature.
 This is used by the Arduino IDE to issue a reset pulse in order to start the bootloader.
-One can disconnect the capacitor by cutting a solder bridge labeled *RESET EN* on the board (see picture), but then you cannot use the board any longer with the Arduino IDE.
+One can disconnect the capacitor by cutting a solder bridge labeled *RESET EN* on the board (see picture), but then you cannot use the automatic reset feature of the Arduino IDE any longer.

 A recovery method may be to either put a bit of soldering  on the bridge or better to solder two pins on the board and use a jumper.
+Alternatively, you could always manually reset the UNO before the Arduino IDE attempts to upload a sketch.
+The trick is to release the reset button just when the compilation process has finished.

 ![Solder bridge on Uno board](pics/solderbridge.jpg)